ljzycmd/DFRSC/README.md

-## Rolling Shutter Correction with Distortion Flow Estimation
+## Rolling Shutter Correction with Intermediate Distortion Flow Estimation

 This repo is under construction.